 Open a terminal window (Ctrl + Alt + T), and enter the following:

-sudo apt-get update sudo apt-get install ros-indigo-grizzly-simulator sudo apt-get install ros-indigo-grizzly-desktop sudo apt-get install ros-indigo-grizzly-navigation
+sudo apt-get update sudo apt-get install ros-kinetic-grizzly-simulator sudo apt-get install ros-kinetic-grizzly-desktop sudo apt-get install ros-kinetic-grizzly-navigation

 Running a Virtual Grizzly¶

 Open a terminal window, and enter:

 roslaunch grizzly_viz view_robot.launch

 You should be given two windows, both showing a yellow, rugged robot (Grizzly!).
 The left one shown is Gazebo.
 This is where we get a realistic simulation of our robot, including wheel slippage, skidding, and inertia.
 We can add objects to this simulation, or even entire maps of real places.

 This window below is RViz.
 This tool allows us to see sensor data from a robot, and give it commands (in a future post).
 RViz is a more simplified simulation in the interest of speed.

 We can now command the robot to go forwards.
 Open a terminal window, and copy the following:

 rostopic pub /cmd_vel geometry_msgs/Twist "linear: x: 0.5 y: 0.0 z: 0.0 angular: x: 0.0 y: 0.0 z: 0.0"